-The information in this prospectus is not complete and may be changed.
-These securities may not be sold until the registration statement filed with the Securities and Exchange Commission is effective.
-This prospectus is not an offer to sell these securities, and it is not soliciting an offer to buy these securities in any state where the offer or sale is not permitted.

-Subject to completion: Dated June 2, 2014

-SHARES OF COMMON STOCK

-We are offering shares of our common stock, par value \$0.001 per share, pursuant to this prospectus.

-Our common stock is traded on The NASDAQ Capital Market under the trading symbol "PFIE."
-On May 29, 2014, the closing price of our common stock was \$4.03 per share.

-The shares of common stock offered or sold under this prospectus involve a high degree of risk.
-You should carefully consider the risk factors beginning on page 5 of this prospectus before purchasing any of the shares of common stock offered under this prospectus.

-Per Sha re Total Public offering price \$ \$ Underwriting discounts and commissions (1)(2) \$ \$ Proceeds, before expenses, to Profire Energy, Inc. \$ \$

-(1) The underwriting discounts and commissions shall equal 7% of the gross proceeds of this offering.
-This payment will be paid as 6% in cash and 1% in shares of our common stock.

-(2) The underwriters will receive compensation in addition to the underwriting discount described above.
-See "Underwriting" for a description of compensation payable to the underwriters.

-The selling stockholders have granted the underwriters an option to purchase up to an additional shares of our common stock at the public offering price, less the underwriting discounts and commissions, within 45 days from the date of this prospectus, to cover overallotments of the shares, if any.
-The underwriters agreed to purchase the over-allotment shares from the selling stockholders identified in this prospectus.
-We will not receive any proceeds from the sale of the shares, if any, by the selling stockholders.
-If the underwriters exercise this option in full, the total underwriting discounts and commissions with respect to the over-allotment will be \$, which amount will be payable by the selling stockholders, and total proceeds, before expenses, to the selling stockholders will be \$.

-We expect to deliver the shares of common stock against payment in New York, New York on or about , 2014.

-Neither the Securities and Exchange Commission nor any state securities commission has approved or disapproved of these securities or passed upon the adequacy or accuracy of this prospectus.
-Any representation to the contrary is a criminal offense.

-J oint Book Running Managers --- ------ ------ --------- ----------

-Maxim Group LLC

-Chardan Capital Markets, LLC
+statement filed with the Securities and Exchange Commission is effective.
+This prospectus is not soliciting an offer to buy these securities in any state where the offer or sale is not permit ot an offer to sell these 0 Subject to completion: Dated June 19, 2014 PROFIRE ENERGY, INC. 4,500,000 SHARES OF COMMON STOCK We are offering 4,500,000 shares of our common stock, par value \$0.001 per share, pursuant to this part of the share of th Our common stock is traded on The NASDAQ Capital Market under the trading symbol "PFIE."
+Or common stock was \$5.03 per share. n June 17, 2014, the clos ing price of our The shares of common stock offered or sold under this prospectus involve a high degree of risk risk factors beginning on page 5 of this prospectus before purchasing any of the shares of comprospectus.
+Per Share Total Public offering price \$ \$ Underwriting discounts and commissions (1)(2) Proceeds, before expenses, to Profire Energy, Inc. \$ \$ \$ \$ (1) The underwriting discounts and commissions shall equal 7% of the gross proceeds of this offericash and 1% in shares of our common stock. · (2) The underwriters will receive compensation in addition to the underwriting discount described a description of compensation payable to the underwriters. above.
+See "Underwriting g" for a The selling stockholders have granted the underwriters an option to purchase up to an additional 675 public offering price, less the underwriting discounts and commissions, within 45 days from the date allotments of the shares, if any.
+The underwriters agreed to purchase the over-allotment shares from prospectus.
+We will not receive any proceeds from the sale of the shares, if any, by the selling stock option in full, the total underwriting discounts and commissions with respect to the over-allotment we payable by the selling stockholders, and total proceeds, before expenses, to the selling stockholders were also as the selling stockholders. of this prospectus, to co the selling stockholders holders.
+If the underwri rill be \$, whice over over- identified in this We expect to deliver the shares of common stock against payment in New York, New York on or about out , 2014.
+Neither the Securities and Exchange Commission nor any state securities commission has appror passed upon the adequacy or accuracy of this prospectus.
+Any representation to the contrar Joint Book Running Managers Maxim Group LLC Chardan C Capital Markets, LI LC